fmi-basel/LSTree/README.md

 # LSTree

 LSTree is a digital organoid and lineage tree extraction framework for light sheet movies.
+It provides pre-processing, analysis and visualization tools which generate multiple features from the 3D recorded data.
+Ultimately allowing the visualization of these freatures onto both lineage trees and 3D segmentation meshes in a combined way.

 ## Installation
 It is recommended to create a new python environment and install visualization libraries and cuda (GPU support) with conda: